lip-balm/project/README.md

         webteam@ohmyfood.com

 issues
-safari - heart and buttons transitions not working on tablet/mobile firefox - typeface isn't reflecting..
+safari - heart and buttons transitions not working on tablet/mobile -> but if i inspect and click focus, it does? firefox - typeface isn't reflecting..